beezwax/fmslogs/README.md

 # fmslogs
-## Display and configure FileMaker Server logs
+## Display FileMaker Server logs & processes

 Some things that it does that using just tail, head, or Get-Content don't: